Immune system cancer drugs tipped to be a $35 bln market

 On the back of its upbeat prediction for the immunotherapy market, Citigroup has upgraded shares in Bristol-Myers Squibb and Roche to "buy" from "neutral".

-Roche stock was trading 1.7 percent higher by 0914 GMT, outperforming a flat European drugs sector .SXDP.
+Roche stock was trading 1.7 percent higher by 0914 GMT, outperforming a flat European drugs sector.

-Other leading players with a range of drugs, vaccines and cell therapy treatments in the cancer immunotherapy field include GlaxoSmithKline (GSK.L), AstraZeneca (AZN.L), Novartis NOVN.VX, Merck & Co (MRK.N) and Amgen (AMGN.O).
+Other leading players with a range of drugs, vaccines and cell therapy treatments in the cancer immunotherapy field include GlaxoSmithKline, AstraZeneca, Novartis , Merck & Co and Amgen.

 In addition to the progress being made in research, analysts believe that the immunotherapy field could also benefit from a new U.S. Food and Drug Administration initiative to speed approval of important and innovative drugs.